 - If your university has been granted an exemption based on an Affiliation agreement.
-Please check our list of International Registration Centers and ask your international adviser.
+Please check with the international adviser at your home institution.

 You may request a waiver to the English Proficiency Requirement if any of the following criteria apply: